Kwandao6509650245/test/README.md

 - Delete a Pet Entry: Tests DELETE /api/pets/:id to ensure a pet entry is deleted properly.
 - Handle Non-Existing Pet Requests: Checks PUT and GET requests for non-existing pet IDs, ensuring proper error responses.

+.yml file that use for Github action is storge in .github/workflow/
 ## Test Coverage
 This repository includes thorough test coverage across two key areas: